Palanimks/Client_Task/README.md

 2.Docker should be installed on the Operating system

+3.Required API Key for to access the omdbapi Database

 Procedure to execute the command
 ---------------------------------
 Step1:Clone the Repo from the https://github.com/Palanimks/Client_Task.git